 Amendment C88 to the Hobsons Bay Planning Scheme

-The VPA has worked closely with Hobsons Bay City Council and landowners to develop a Draft Comprehensive Development Plan, Development Contributions Plan and planning scheme amendment that will facilitate the redevelopment of the Altona North precinct (formerly known as Precinct 15) from its industrial use to a residential and mixed-use neighbourhood.
+The VPA has worked closely with Hobsons Bay City Council and landowners to develop a Comprehensive Development Plan, Development Contributions Plan and planning scheme amendment that will facilitate the redevelopment of the Altona North precinct (formerly known as Precinct 15) from its industrial use to a residential and mixed-use neighbourhood.

 The site is 67 hectares in size and is generally bounded by Blackshaws Road, Kyle Road, New Street and the West Gate Freeway in Altona North and South Kingsville.

-The Comprehensive Development Plan has been developed with input from the Western Distributor Authority and other state agencies, with the design of the precinct referencing the preferred design for the West Gate Tunnel Project.
+The Comprehensive Development Plan (CDP) has been developed with input from the Western Distributor Authority and other state agencies, with the design of the precinct referencing the preferred design for the West Gate Tunnel Project.
 Ultimately, the precinct is anticipated to include:

 - 3,000 homes (townhouses and apartments), with a commitment to 5% affordable housing.

 - A network of tree-lined streets and laneways

 - A new town centre on Blackshaws Road shops, a supermarket and civic space

 - Commercial office space providing local employment opportunities